-Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
-Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

-Upon completion of the Associate Degree Nursing Program and licensure, the graduate will:

-- 1. Demonstrate skills necessary to provide safe, quality care - 2.
-Demonstrate knowledge necessary for professional Nursing practice - 3.
-Identify as a nurse committed to being a client advocate, who is caring and culturally competent - 4.
-Utilize informatics and evidence based data to provide Nursing care to clients - 5.
-Demonstrate behaviors that reflect integrity, responsibility, and ethical practices - 6.
-Apply the principles of interdisciplinary team management

-This program is nationally accredited by the:
+the RN) glob with duates of this program are eligible to apply to take National Council Licensure Examination (NCLEX- .
+Employment opportunities are vast within the pal health care system and may include positions nin acute, chronic, extended, industrial, and nmunity health care facilities. - n completion of the Associate Degree Nursing Program licensure, the graduate will: 1.
+Demonstrate skills necessary to provide safe, quality care 2.
+Demonstrate knowledge necessary for professional Nursing practice 3.
+Identify as a nurse committed to being a client advocate, who is caring and culturally competent 4.
+Utilize informatics and evidence based data to provide Nursing care to clients 5.
+Demonstrate behaviors that reflect integrity, responsibility, and ethical practices 6.
+Apply the principles of interdisciplinary team management Thi s program is nationally accredited by the: